s0up4200/scripts-for-the-arrs-and-brrs/README.md

 > **Warning**
 > This script needs to have the same path structure as Sonarr

+Add Sonarr parent directories to the script on line 18 if the script does not have the same path structure as Sonarr. e.g. Sonarr container path is `/data` and host path is `/mnt/user/data`, you would enter `/mnt/user`.
+Basically, add whatever before the container path.
+Otherwise, leave empty.

 It is recommended to run the script using screen

 ```bash